global-asp/asp-source/en/0354_old-rooster.md

 ##
 As the old rooster walked, he met the cat.
-“What has happened?” the cat
+"What has happened?" the cat
 asked.
-“My friend, my boss wants to eat me because I can no longer tell her the time,” said the old rooster.
+"My friend, my boss wants to eat me because I can no longer tell her the time," said the old rooster.
-“I am going to the big city to sing.
+"I am going to the big city to sing.
-Where are you going?”
+Where are you going?"
-“My friend, my boss has also
+"My friend, my boss has also
 decided to kill me because I can no longer catch rats.
-I am running away,” said the cat.
-“Can I join you?”
+I am running away," said the cat.
+"Can I join you?"
-“Let's go!” said the old rooster.
+"Let's go!" said the old rooster.

 ##
 They had walked a short while when they saw a dog running very fast.
 The old rooster called the dog and asked why he was running so fast.
-“My friend, my boss chased me
+"My friend, my boss chased me
 because I can no longer catch
-thieves,” replied the dog while panting.
+thieves," replied the dog while panting.
-“We have similar problems.
-We are going to the big city to sing,” said the old rooster.
+"We have similar problems.
+We are going to the big city to sing," said the old rooster.
-“Can I join you?” asked the dog.
+"Can I join you?" asked the dog.

 ##
 The three animals set off together.
 As they were walking, a horse
 stopped them and asked what was happening.
-“Our bosses want to kill us because we can no longer do our jobs,” they all replied together.
+"Our bosses want to kill us because we can no longer do our jobs," they all replied together.
-“I have the same problem, where are you going?” asked the horse.
+"I have the same problem, where are you going?" asked the horse.
-“We are going to the big city to sing,” they replied.
+"We are going to the big city to sing," they replied.
 The horse asked to join them and they accepted.